mvolkmann/blog/src/flutter.md

 This page contains six videos on the topic and a flow chart for deciding which kind of animation to use.

-Implicit animations are supported by many provided widgets whose names begin with "Animated".
+Implicit animations are supported by many provided widgets, most of whose names begin with "Animated".
-It is also possible to create custom widgets that support animation by using `TweenAnimationBuilder`.
 There are animated versions of many non-animated widgets.
 These include
 `AnimatedAlign`,